 3. Is A Potent Antidiabetic Agent

 Traditional medicine touts carob to be a powerful antidiabetic agent.
-The soluble fibers in carob seed gum can alter the structure of carbohydrates during digestion.
+The soluble fibers in carob seed gum can alter the structure of carbohydrates for your digestive health.
 The fiber reduces the rate of carbohydrate degradation and controls your blood glucose levels (4).

 One of the mechanisms behind this antidiabetic property is that carob can inhibit α-amylase and α-glucosidase involved in carbohydrate metabolism.